Across Eternity: Book 4 - Cover

 “Well someone get his ass back up, he still owes me 500 credits,” Noah said.

-Looking across the field of devastation, his helmet detected movement before his eyes even saw it.
+Looking across the vast field of devastation, his helmet detected movement before his eyes even saw it.
 One of his enemies stepped out from behind a junked car, a slade.
 Taller than a human, the slade’s armored body moved on three legs and had three double-jointed arms, operating in any direction with a 360º view.
-It spotted Noah and aimed with the small missile launcher in one of its hands.
+The alien spotted Noah and aimed with the small missile launcher in one of its hands.

-Noah was slightly faster, shouldering his rifle, while a glowing set of crosshairs appeared on his helmet’s visor.
+Noah was faster, shouldering his rifle, while a glowing set of crosshairs appeared on his helmet’s visor.
 He planted four glowing rounds in the invader’s chest, disintegrating its armor with liquid flames.
 Regular bullets just bounced off slade metal, so plasma rounds were developed that could burn through.
 The alien shrieked in agony and collapsed, but Noah shot it in the brain to be sure.

 Behind him, he heard the gnarled warbling of the slade’s alien language and sensed another two moving into his blind spot.
 He bolted to the side, dodging twin laser beams that sliced through metal and stone, and disappeared in the ruins of a destroyed building.
 It offered some small cover, allowing him to counterattack.
 Noah managed to blow the head off one, but the second wasn’t making it easy.
 It launched several missiles, forcing him to run before a line of explosions knocked him off his feet.